 The international projection of the city:

-- Its image abroad - Better and greater knowledge about the city - These changes brought about by the Olympic Games are projected on to the city's present
+- Its image abroad - Better and greater knowledge about the city - 49.
+These changes brought about by the Olympic Games are projected on to the city's present situation in line with the diagnosis.

 - Improving its potential: